Sustainable Success Stories: VTTI

-JV: And then we can develop them ourselves internally.
+JV: And then you can develop them yourselves internally.

 HG: Yes, and it’s not just about the age.
 It can be people who are more advanced in their career but would like a challenge in a different industry and role.
 Usually, they don’t end up having these opportunities.

 JV: We have previously talked about how Amrop could help you develop your leadership team – Leadership Advisory services and the new concept of the Digital Academy.
 Where do you see the added value from our side to your own leadership team?

 HG: Since the primary conception I have of Amrop is that of an executive search firm, it would be good to first know more about the additional services you offer.
 As VTTI we know Amrop when it comes to recruitment, but we need to know more about your capabilities on the learning and development side.
 The other thing which is quite challenging when it comes to leadership teams these days is that they’re so busy – a two-week course, for example, will not work.
 So, you need to have a concept that triggers interest and is appealing.
 It’s a very necessary but hard thing to sell – the leadership development in the digital space, where you’re targeting leaders other than just CIOs.
 The awareness – that I’m a business leader and I need to develop and evolve my digital capabilities will change over time, but it will take some years to get there.